 Students already on the research register can apply for partial financial support for 1 year by completing the application form available here (PDF) and following the procedure outlined on the form.
 Priority will be given to a student currently in their 3rd year on the register, who is making good progress with their research but needs to continue into their 4th year for completion, and for whom financial support may have ceased after 3 years.

 Taught Masters Courses

-The School currently offers four taught Masters Courses:
+The School currently offers three taught Masters Courses:

 - MSc./PgDip. in Biodiversity and Conservation

 - TCD-UCD Masters in Development Practice